 By reading JSMN through a biblical framework, I’m not claiming it’s an allegory.
 There seems to be the mistaken idea that reading something “with a Christian perspective” simply involves finding a Christ-like figure and pinpointing a resurrection – as if textual interpretation is some sort of bizarre Where’s Wally?
 Game.
 It’s so much more than that.

-This post was written in response to someone who dared to suggest in my hearing that non-fiction trumps fiction. (don’t worry, we’re still on speaking terms!)
+This post was written in response to someone who dared to suggest in my hearing that non-fiction trumps fiction.
+(Don’t worry, we’re still on speaking terms!)

 My defence of fiction (firstly, let’s make sure we’re on the same page)

 Firstly, we cannot include the Bible in this debate.
-I believe that the Bible stands alone as the Word of God, a sacred text, written by the divine.
+I believe that the Bible stands alone as the Word of God, a sacred text, written by the Divine.
 It is Truth embodied.

 Secondly, we can’t say one is better than the other.
 To do so is to misunderstand the debate.
 They are both literary genres.
 Neither is the exclusive bulwark of Truth, although both embrace it.
-Non-fiction does not have the exclusive rights to ‘objectivity,’ to ‘practicality,’ to ‘clarity’.
-Neither does fiction alone protect the last vestiges of ‘creativity,’ of ‘beauty,’ of ‘refreshment’.
+Non-fiction does not have the exclusive rights to ‘objectivity,’ to ‘practicality,’ or to ‘clarity’.
+Neither does fiction alone protect the last vestiges of ‘creativity,’ of ‘beauty,’ or of ‘refreshment’.